sleeyax/electron-asar-encrypt-demo/README.md

 )
 ```

-## main process decryption
+## Main process decryption

-Decryption is done when the client is running.
-Because the V8 engine cannot run the encrypted JS, it must be decrypted first and then thrown to V8 to run.
-There is a lot of emphasis here.
-The client code can be ravaged by anyone, so the key cannot be written clearly, nor can it be placed in the configuration file, so it can only be sunk into C++.
-Write a native module in C++ to achieve decryption, and this module cannot export the decryption method, otherwise it is meaningless.
-In addition, the key cannot be hard-coded as a string in the C++ source code, because the string can be found directly in the compiled binary file.
+Decryption is done client-side because the V8 engine can't run the encrypted JS, so it must be decrypted before being thrown to V8 to run.
+The client-side code can be accessed by anyone, so the key cannot be written explicitly or placed in a configuration file, so it has to be put into C++.
+Write a native module in C++ to implement decryption, and this module can not export decryption methods, otherwise it is meaningless.
+Also the key cannot be written hard coded in C++ source code as a string, because a string can be easily found in a compiled binary file.

 What?
-Isn't it useless without exporting?
-It's very simple.
-Hack the API of Node.js to ensure that it is OK if it is not available to the outside world, and then directly use the native module as the entry module, and then require the real entry JS in the native module.
-Here is the equivalent JS logic:
+Can't we use it without exporting it?
+It's easy to Hack the Node.js API to make sure it's not available externally, then use the native module as the entry module and require the real entry JS in the native module.
 ``` js
 // Write the following logic in C++, so that the key can be compiled into the dynamic library
 // Only by decompiling the dynamic library can it be analyzed